Kyrio/the-hytopia-times/content/news/pokemon-director-blames-brexit/index.md

 +++
-title = "Pokémon director blames Brexit for restricted roster in latest Switch title" date = 2019-06-20 draft = false description = "\"We considered how a no-deal situation might affect Pokémon trading\", said Shigeru Ohmori in a Q&A session at E3."
+title = "Pokémon director blames Brexit for restricted roster in upcoming Switch RPG" date = 2019-06-20 draft = false description = "\"We considered how a no-deal situation might affect Pokémon trading\", said Shigeru Ohmori in a Q&A session at E3."